laekov/fastmoe/README.md

 v1.6.0 and CUDA 10, with designed compatibility to other versions.

 If distributed version is enabled, NCCL with P2P communication support, typically versions >= 2.7.5 is needed.
-Note that the MPI backend is used as there are some necessary messages to be passed by MPI in FMoE, the backend should be `mpi`.
-However, as there are other data to be synchronized by `torch.distributed`, cuda-aware mpi is required.

 ### Installing